pellepelster/learn.pelle.io/hugo/content/10_basic/20_packaging/_index.md

 {{< / highlight >}}
 <!-- /snippet:frontend_nodejs_jar -->

-The last step is to add the resulting jar to a [Gradle configuration named](https://docs.gradle.org/current/userguide/dependency_management.html#sub:configurations) `frontend` so dependent projects (in our case the frontend-server project) can include the frontend artifacts in their build cycle:
+The last step is to add the resulting jar to a [Gradle configuration](https://docs.gradle.org/current/userguide/dependency_management.html#sub:configurations) named `frontend` so dependent projects (in our case the frontend-server project) can include the frontend artifacts in their build cycle:

 <!-- snippet:frontend_nodejs_gradle_config -->
+dsadas
 <!-- /sippet:frontend_nodejs_gradle_config -->

 ### Package the backend
 As the backend is already built with Gradle we only need some minor modifications.
 The `spring-boot-gradle-plugin` we are using already provides a task that creates a fat jar file containing all dependencies needed to run the application.
-To also serve that static files for the frontend we need to add a dependency to to frontend build we just created:
+To also serve the static files for the frontend we need to add a dependency to the frontend build we just created:

 <!-- snippet:frontend_backend_dependency -->
 {{% github href="10_basic/30_deployment/todo-server/build.gradle#L26-L38" %}}build.gradle{{% /github %}}